 Chain retail outlets have cash management plans to optimize their speed of deposits.
 Smaller retail outlets, restaurants and corner stores handle a larger proportion of their transactions in cash and typically hold it for longer outside a bank account.
 Large retailers that can manage economies of scale and keep float balances to a minimum are at an advantage over the small restaurants and corner stores.
 Again, the seigniorage is paid by those least able to afford it.

-The concept put forth in the BOC paper that looked at an interest bearing central bank digital currency would certainly address some of these shortcomings in financial inclusion and the population that bears the seigniorage.
+An interest bearing central bank digital currency concept examined in this Bank of Canada paper addresses some of the shortcomings in financial inclusion and the population that bears the seigniorage.
 Unfortunately, the viability analysis is clear in the paper and the risk of a negative interest rate directly being applied to the population holding cash would be problematic.
 This was an interesting area to explore but would be difficult to implement.

 The authors of the paper are clear in their analysis that cash in the present form would not disappear any time soon.
 The bearer certificate use case for begging, gifting, and tipping will always be effortless; a physical token with no intervening technology.
 At a wedding or event where the envelope is passed around and people are asked to contribute to a cause, gift or event, a banknote is easier and quicker.

 Cash will always have a use case as tips left at the side of your plate and tossed into a collection cup.
-The BOC realizes these cases will ensure that physical cash will not be easily displaced by digital cash.
+Many cnetral banks realizes these cases will ensure that physical cash will not be easily displaced by digital cash.
 Digital cash will have separate use cases but it will not address the core issues of the unbanked.
-The beggar and the waiter are the people most distant from a central bank, yet they seem to be paying the highest portion of their wealth in seigniorage fees to the BOC.
+The beggar and the waiter are the people most distant from a central bank, yet they seem to be paying the highest portion of their wealth in seigniorage fees to central banks.
 Addressing these issues may not be material to the central banks, but should not be ignored.

 The paper linked below takes a different approach to interest and helping people maintain their wealth even if they are unbanked and forced to use cash.
 Stay tuned for additional examples of how this theory can help.